-Program 2: Encourage Accessory Rental Dwelling Units (ADUs)
+Program 2: Encourage Accessory Dwelling Units (ADUs)

-The State has adopted new laws for Accessory Rental Dwelling Units (ARDUs).
-The City Council recently adopted (April May 17, 2022) its ADU Ordinance to intends to review and revise the City's ARDU ordinance for be consistent ey with State law.
-The local ADU Ordinance will, and explore and implement options for introducing provide direction and additional local flexibility for the very active additional housing option. within the first four months of the planning process, Options including theinclude, the allowance of ARDUs in the RP zone and additional incentives toto the The City will continue to promote ARDUs as an at affordable residential options.
-The ADU Ordinance closely follows the State guidelines for rental rates such as flexibility for parking, development standards, and expediting permit processing, and fee options.
-The City's stated goal for this Housing Element is to permit 15 ARDUs per year over 8 years or a total of 120 ARDUs.
-The City will monitors the ADU progress on an annual basis in conjunction with the General Plan Annual Progress Report and will rezone additional sites within six months on an annual basis if stated goals are not met, reevaluate program viability if stated goals are not met over a two consecutive year period.
+The State has adopted new laws for Accessory Dwelling Units (ADUs).
+The City Council recently adopted (May 17, 2022) its ADU Ordinance to be consistent with State law.
+The local ADU Ordinance will provide direction and flexibility for the very active additional housing option.
+The City will continue to promote ADUs as an affordable residential option.
+The ADU Ordinance closely follows the State guidelines for parking, development standards, and expediting permit processing.
+The City's stated goal for this Housing Element is to permit 15 ADUs per year over 8 years or a total of 120 ADUs.
+The City monitors the ADU progress on an annual basis in conjunction with the General Plan Annual Progress Report and will rezone additional sites on an annual basis if stated goals are not met.